Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory: Example of conformally flat d-disk algebra

 In Section \ref{sec_infinitesimal}, we recall an irreducible representation of $\sod$ on the space of harmonic polynomials.
 We also review several basic results from harmonic analysis.
 In Section \ref{sec_reproduce}, using reproducing kernel Hilbert spaces, we construct a representation of the monoid $\CE(1)$ on the Hilbert space completion of harmonic polynomials, denoted by $\Hf$.
 Section \ref{sec_inequality} and Section \ref{sec_completion} form the most technically important parts of the construction, where for $(\phi_1,\phi_2) \in \CE(2)$ we construct a bounded linear map

 In Section \ref{sec_inequality}, we show the existence and boundedness for special elements.
 In Section \ref{sec_completion}, we then construct the map in the general case.
 Using these results, in Section \ref{sec_construction} we construct examples of $\CE$-algebras.
+In Section \ref{sec_unbounded}, we show that these examples do not extend to the natural Hilbert space completion.